Purpose and commitments

 A committed actor providing solutions for tomorrow's world

-Our new purpose defines who we are, in line with the concerns of our current and future society.
+Our purpose defines who we are, in line with the concerns of our current and future society.
 It commits us to playing an active role and providing solutions to overcome challenges, whether these are related to the climate, energy or society, and enables the Group to look to the future with ambitious objectives.

 Purpose film